 Applicants should read the funder guidelines carefully to ensure all required documents are provided in the correct format.
-Additional documents may include CVs, publication lists, supporting statements from the institution or Head of Department.
+Additional documents may include CVs, publication lists and supporting statements from the institution or Head of Department.

-Funders may specify limits to page numbers, font size, font type and margin size for each supporting document.
-Failure to comply may mean an application is returned or rejected at an early stage of assessment.
+Funders may specify font size, font type, margin size and limits to page numbers for each supporting document.
+Failure to comply may mean an application is returned for further amendment or even rejected at an early stage of assessment.

 Useful College Information

-Certain funders require applicants to provide information about the College’s governance, policies and registrations with regulatory bodies.
-The Imperial College London General Information Sheet contains links to the sections of the College website detailing governance structures and policies; these pages are publicly available so links can be shared directly with funders.
+Some funders require applicants to provide information about the College’s governance, policies and regulations.
+The Imperial College London General Information Sheet [PDF] contains links to the relevant sections of the College website which can be shared directly with funders.

-The College maintains registrations with a number of US regulatory bodies as this is a requirement for submitting proposals to US Federal Agencies.
-The College’s registration numbers with these agencies are listed in the US Applications - Registration Numbers document.
+The College also maintains registrations with a number of US regulatory bodies which is a requirement for submitting proposals to US Federal Agencies.
+This information is listed in the US Applications - Registration Numbers [PDF] [PDF] document.